lqb2/lqb2.github.io/commitments.md

 - Training 3-5 weeks w/ the Rockwood Leadership Institute
 - Facilitating 4 weeks of Better Selves Fellowship
 - Building the Liberatory Healing Center w/ the Movement Sustainability Commons
-- Facilitation the Transformative Justice Practitioners Network w/ the Movement Sustainability Commons
+- Facilitating the Transformative Justice Practitioners Network w/ the Movement Sustainability Commons
-- Two ongoing Professional Communities of Practice
+- Participation in 2 Professional Communities of Practice (Consultant Coffee and CoCreativerse)

 ## Movement

 - Founder and Root Circle (Board) Member of the Bent Birch Retreat Center
-- Two different lanes of Grief Work
 - Connecting with Elders in my community
+- Grief Work

 ## Men's Work